cjus/hydra-aws-docker-article/README2.md

 t77rsrfdrq9u3v4rftldyzsgj    master02  Ready   Active        Reachable
 ye7iq8hswgacvkz8il51v6je1    master03  Ready   Active        Reachable
 ```
 Here we see that our master01 node is the leader, but should something happen to it - one of the other managers will be elected the new leader.
-If our master01 node later recovers from its untimely accident it won't resume as the leader but it will be marked as Reachable and eligible for promotion should something happen to another master node.
+If our master01 node later recovers from its untimely accident, it won't resume as the leader, however it will be marked as reachable and eligible for promotion should something happen to another master node.

 Now we're ready to configure our worker nodes.